jamesjcai/ScTenifoldNet.jl/README.md

 --------
 To cite **scTenifoldNet.jl** in publications use:

-  Daniel Osorio, Yan Zhong, Guanxun Li, Jianhua Huang and James Cai (2019). scTenifoldNet: Construct and Compare scGRN from Single-Cell Transcriptomic Data.
-Julia version 1.0. https://github.com/jamesjcai/scTenifoldNet.jl
+  Daniel Osorio, Yan Zhong, Guanxun Li, Jianhua Huang and James Cai (2020). scTenifoldNet: Construct and Compare scGRN from Single-Cell Transcriptomic Data.
+Julia package https://github.com/jamesjcai/scTenifoldNet.jl

 A BibTeX entry for LaTeX users is